jradlak/OFSim/README.md

 **=====Changelog:=====**

+0.26.1 - Corrections of the initial camera position in the trajectory prediction mode.

 0.26.1 - In manual control mode, displaying velocity and thrust vector indicators.

 0.26.0 - Manual control mode.
 It is now possible to manually control the rocket using user's computer keyboard.